ddnexus/pagy/docs/extras/headers.md

 ---
 # Headers Extra

-This extra implements the [RFC-8288](https://tools.ietf.org/html/rfc8288) compilant http response headers (and other helpers) useful for API pagination.
+This extra implements the [RFC-8288](https://tools.ietf.org/html/rfc8288) compliant http response headers (and other helpers) useful for API pagination.

 - No need for an extra dependency
 - No need to learn yet another interface